 Here are some of the most popular checkmate patterns used by players and these are also known as chess checkmate rules.

 Following are the different types of chess checkmate that players should be aware of to sharpen their game plan and skills.

-In Anastasia’s Mate a knight and rook cooperate to checkmate the opponent’s king on the side of the board.
+The first on the list of chess checkmate rules is Anastasia’s Mate.
+In Anastasia’s Mate, a knight and rook cooperate to checkmate the opponent’s king on the side of the board.